 Consumer protection laws are meant to give customers a way to respond and fight back when a company is using damaging or illegal methods to operate, market to, or work with consumers.

-Bankruptcy affords filers immediate and important protections, but often the creditors continue to harass consumers who have filed.
+Bankruptcy affords filers immediate and important protections, but often the creditors continue to harass consumers who have filed..
 These creditors are counting on lack of consumer knowledge about the various state and federal laws.
-A consumer protection attorney may be used to hold these companies accountable when a creditor crosses the line.
-Bankruptcy is seen as a fresh start, and many of the provisions of bankruptcy like the automatic stay are in place to help consumers close this chapter of their life and move on without additional interference.
+A consumer protection attorney may hold these companies accountable when a creditor crosses the line.
+Bankruptcy can be a fresh start, and many of the provisions of bankruptcy like the automatic stay are in place to help consumers close this chapter of their life and move on without additional interference.

-When a debt collector is pursuing you, there are certain laws that protect your rights and empower you with the opportunity to fight back.
-If your rights have been violated and consumer protection laws broken by creditors, you can hold these companies accountable.
+When a debt collector is pursuing you, there are certain laws that protect your rights.
+If you believe creditors violated your rights and they broke consumer protection laws, you can hold these companies accountable.

 SAVE YOUR HOME

 Foreclosure defense tactics can help stop abusive lending practices and give you the opportunity to save your home.
-Lenders often count on lack of consumer knowledge about the lending and foreclosure process to take actions they are not legally entitled to take.
+Lenders often count on lack of consumer knowledge about the lending and foreclosure process to take actions.
+They do this despite legal eligibility.
 When a lender violates existing laws, consumers are eligible to fight back.

 CONSUMER PROTECTION LAWSUIT

-Consumers have been leading the charge against consumer fraud by filing lawsuits and class actions against those companies that have violated state and federal laws and led to serious harm to customers.
+Consumers have been leading the charge against consumer fraud against those companies that are harmful to customers.